-Kolomela mine is located 22km away from Postmasburg in the Northern Cape Province of South Africa.
+The Kolomela mine is located 22km from Postmasburg in the Northern Cape province of South Africa.
 The mine produces direct shipping iron ore.

-Kolomela mine is operated by the Anglo American group company Kumba Iron Ore through its subsidiary Sishen Iron Ore Company (SIOC).
-SIOC is owned 73.9% by Kumba and 26.1% by Black Economic Empowerment (BEE) shareholders.
+The mine is operated by the Anglo American group company Kumba Iron Ore through its subsidiary Sishen Iron Ore Company (SIOC).
+SIOC is 76.3% owned by Kumba while the remaining interest is held by Black Economic Empowerment (BEE) shareholders.

-Anglo American holds a 69.7% stake in Kumba.
-Industrial Development Corporation holds a 12.9% stake and the minority interests account for the remaining 17.4% stake in Kumba.
+Anglo American holds a 64.7% stake in Kumba.
+Industrial Development Corporation holds 14% and the remaining is free float.

 Development of Kolomela mine

-The Kolomela mine project, earlier known as the Sishen South project, is a direct shipping iron ore project completed in late 2011.
-The project is expected to achieve full-scale production capacity of nine million tonnes per annum (mtpa) in 2013.
+Formerly known as the Sishen South project, the Kolomela mine project is a direct shipping iron ore project completed in late 2011.
+The project surpassed the expected full-scale production capacity of nine million tonnes per annum (Mtpa) in 2013.